aeosynth/draft/README.md

 # updating

-generally you can update with `git pull && make js`; if that doesn't work, rerun `make`; if that still doesn't work, please file an issue
+generally you can update with `git pull`; if that doesn't work, rerun `make`; if that still doesn't work, please file an issue

 # etc